 “Seeing is believing” says the old adage.
 If we can see a future self we can begin to imagine what her life feels like, what it’s like to be in her skin, to move through her day, to spend time as she does.
 The more fully we imagine her, the more real she becomes, and then her evolution becomes…inevitable.

-If you imagine your life full of joy and dance and the ability to help others experience more of that, too, join me this Sep 22 – Oct 2 at Art of Living for a ten-day Let Your Yoga Dance Teacher Training Immersion.
+If you imagine your life full of joy and dance and the ability to help others experience more of that, too, join me at Art of Living Retreat Center.
 See it.
 Believe it.
 Take the first step.